liuarthur-88/docker-express/README.md

 ## Run the service container
 1. Right-click on the image built in the previous section and select `Run` or `Run Interactive`.
 The container should start and you should be able to see it in the `Containers` view

+## Docker command
+1. List images: `docker images`
+2. Remove image: `docker rmi your-image-name`
+3. Build and Tag: `docker build -t username/your-image-name:v1.0.1 .`, open the `Container` explorer and verify that the new image is visible in the `Images` view
+4. Push image to Docker Hub: `docker push username/your-image-name:v1.0.1`